Gunwinyguan languages

-The Gunwinyguan languages (Gunwinjguan, Gunwingguan), also core Gunwinyguan or Gunwinyguan proper, are a possible branch of a large language family of Australian Aboriginal languages in Arnhem Land, northern Australia.
+The Gunwinyguan languages (Gunwinjguan, Gunwingguan), also core Gunwinyguan or Gunwinyguan proper, are a proposed language family of Australian Aboriginal languages in Arnhem Land, northern Australia.
 The most populous language is Kunwinjku, with some 1500 speakers.

 Gunwinyguan languages have a fortis–lenis contrast in plosive consonants.
 Lenis/short plosives have weak contact and intermittent voicing, while fortis/long plosives have full closure, a more powerful release burst, and no voicing.

-Languages
+Membership

-The list here is based on Green (2003).
-However, Green believes the similarities among these languages are due to shared retentions from Proto-Arnhem, and are not indicative of an exclusive relationship between them.
+In 2003, Rebecca Green proposed the following membership for Gunwinyguan: